Home » Shower Head Flow Restrictors: Everything You Need to Know

 Q. Can I install a flow restrictor in a showerhead that doesn’t have one?

 A. Yes, it is possible to install a flow restrictor in a showerhead that doesn’t have one.
-However, it is essential to note that not all showerheads are designed to have flow restrictors.
+It is essential to note that not all showerheads are designed to have flow restrictors.
 Installing a flow restrictor in a showerhead not designed to have one may result in poor water flow or damage to the showerhead.

 Q. What other ways to save water in the shower besides using a flow restrictor?